SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 #### Extension Context Attributes
 A CloudEvent message may also include additional context attributes, which are not defined as part of the specification.
-These additional attributes are known as "extension attributes" and can be used by the producer systems to include additional metadata to an event, similar to how we can use HTTP custom headers.
+These additional attributes are known as "extension context attributes" and can be used by the producer systems to include additional metadata to an event, similar to how we can use HTTP custom headers.

 👉 Check out the events available for the [SAP Digital Vehicle Hub](https://hub.sap.com/event/SAPDigitalVehicleHubBusinessEvents_SAPDigitalVehicleHubBusinessEvents/resource) in the SAP Business Accelerator Hub.